Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/upgrade_start_here/_index.md

 ---

-    title: Update upgrade, or migrate,
+    title: "Update, upgrade, or migrate"
-    linkTitle: Update, upgrade or migrate
+    linkTitle: "Update, upgrade or migrate "
-    weight: 150
+    weight: 140

----
-This section is designed to assist administrators or users who are tasked with updating {{< TransferCFT/suitevariablesTransferCFTName  >}}, or upgrading or migrating from an existing {{< TransferCFT/axwayvariablesComponentShortName  >}} version to {{< TransferCFT/axwayvariablesComponentShortName  >}} {{< TransferCFT/axwayvariablesComponentVersion  >}}.
+---This section is designed to assist administrators or users who are tasked with updating {{< TransferCFT/suitevariablesTransferCFTName  >}}, or upgrading or migrating from an existing {{< TransferCFT/axwayvariablesComponentShortName  >}} version to {{< TransferCFT/axwayvariablesComponentShortName  >}} {{< TransferCFT/axwayvariablesComponentVersion  >}}.

 ## Updates versus upgrade or migrate